 As a parent, our instinct is to step in and protect our kids at all costs, whether that’s from physical harm, emotional distress or something else.
 Sometimes we forget they are capable of handling their own emotions and navigating situations without our assistance at a younger age than we expect.
 They surprise us when they make decisions that seem beyond their years.

 Don’t get me wrong, I will still turn into a Mama Bear in less than 30 seconds flat when it’s appropriate, but with this baseball experience under my belt, I will try to remind myself to step back for a second and see what happens before I intervene.
 We’ve got a few more summer basketball games left this season, and now I don’t worry as much about how Austin is feeling when he’s sitting on the bench.
 I can just look across the gym and watch him jumping up when his team scores and high-fiving whoever is taking his place when he’s going back into the game.
 He’s got this, and if there’s a chance he stumbles, his mama will always be right here to cheer him on.”

 This story was submitted to Love What Matters by Amber Swinehamer of Bluffton, South Carolina.
-Follow her on Instagram and her blog.
+Follow her on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.